 For many of the leading EIS offers you can apply online – usually the quickest way to make your EIS investment.

 EIS investments are riskier than conventional investments so they're not for everyone.
-Before you invest you should ensure you have read and understood the product's Application Pack and the Risks and Commitments.
+Before you invest you should ensure you have read and understood the product's Application Pack, our terms of business, and the Risks and Commitments.

-This invests across various technology sectors; including energy, medical and business enterprise software.
-It is targeting a return of £1.60 per £1 invested and should be viewed as at the upper end of the risk scale.
+Invests across various technology sectors, including energy, medical and business enterprise software.
+Transparent – investors can see which underlying companies they will be invested in.
+Targets a return of £1.60 per £1 invested and should be viewed as at the upper end of the risk scale.

 Parkwalk is an interesting high-growth fund that looks to back patented technology with commercial potential coming out of UK universities.
-Parkwalk's existing EIS investments are currently valued at £40 million.
 The fee structure incentivises management to seek exits rather than sit on investments.